 3. Raise awareness by sharing a C. diff Story with your friends and family, or share your or your loved one’s story with us

-4. Visit our Events page to learn about trainings, fundraisers and community events in your area
+4. Visit our Events page to learn about training, fundraisers and community events in your area

 5. Visits our Tools & Resources page for help in your advocacy